darmiel/eeee/docs/index.md

 **NOTE:** This framework is ab-so-lutely not suitable for production use.
 It should only serve for practice.
 Also, definitely not type-safe.

-Below, you can find some quick starts for each module.
+[Here](https://github.com/darmiel/eeee/tree/main/src/main/java/example), you can find some examples for some modules.

 ---